Spaf's Students, Past and Present

 Sofie Nystrom

 Sofie completed her MS degree while working with us on forensics and network security.
 She worked for a while in security and critical infrastructure protection in her native Norway.
-After some time a VP of security for Telenor in Norway, and head of the Center for Cyber and Information Security, she is now the Director General of the Norwegian National Security Authority.
+After some time as VP of security for Telenor in Norway, and head of the Center for Cyber and Information Security, she is now the CEO of Fortified Technologies..

 Hsin (Sean) Pan

 Sean received his PhD in 1993 and was co-founder and Executive Director of Rich House Global Technology Ltd., a company working in near-field communications.
-He is now a Senior Director at Foxconn.
-His dissertation, Debugging with Dynamic Instrumentation and Test-Based Information, was done as part of the Spyder project in the SERC.
-Hsin's co-advisor was Richard DeMillo.
+He is now with a start-up company, Face Heart.
+His Ph.D. dissertation, "Software Debugging with Dynamic Instrumentation and Test-Based Information," was done as part of the Spyder project in the SERC.
+Hsin's co-advisor was Richard A. DeMillo (formerly with Purdue CS).

 Katherine Price